S.T.A.L.K.E.R.: Shadow of Chernobyl: Gameplay

-S.T.A.L.K.E.R.: Shadow of Chernobyl is primarily a first-person shooter survival horror video game, but it also features many RPG elements.
-The player does not gain additional abilities or statistics like most RPGs (though the player does level through game play from "novice" to "expert" which has slight effects on the ability to aim accurately), but is instead allowed to attach artifacts which can increase or decrease player attributes.
-Artifacts found within the Zone have both positive and negative effects except for some rare artifacts which have only positive attributes.
+S.T.A.L.K.E.R.: Shadow of Chernobyl is primarily a first-person shooter video game.

 There are a large number of items in the game, so the player has customization choices which are constrained primarily by how much exploring they do.
 The game also attempts to blend the story and character interaction which are commonly associated with RPGs.
 However, conversation branches are extremely limited and do not significantly influence the course of the game, aside from accepting or declining missions.

 The Zone itself is a large and varied area, consisting of wilderness, human settlements, and several heavily guarded military bases.
 However, the game world is not a true contiguous world, but rather 18 different maps separated by loading screens.
 Transfer from one area to another can only be accomplished at certain specific passageways; wire fences and extreme radiation levels block the player from attempting to cross the map in any other area.

 Creatures within The Zone are vastly different from their real-world counterparts: dogs, boars, crows, and many more.
 Additionally, some areas contain mutated humans who have become affected by the so-called Brain Scorcher.
 Artificial intelligence of wildlife is highly developed and presents many realistic behaviors, such as fights over food and pack mentality, which can be observed in non-scripted events.
 The game engine was designed so that animal behavior is calculated even if the player is in a different part of the Zone.

 There are several different variations of anomaly, each one having a unique impact upon those who cross its path.
 They can be potentially deadly to the player and the NPCs, delivering electric shocks, or pulling them into the air and crushing them.
 Most anomalies produce visible air or light distortions and their extent can be determined by throwing bolts (of which the player carries an infinite supply) to trigger them.
 Artifacts are found scattered throughout the Zone, often near clusters of anomalies.
 As well as being traded for money, a number of artifacts can be worn so that they provide certain benefits and detriments (for example, increasing a stalker's resistance to gunfire while also contaminating him with small amounts of radiation) although certain rarer artifacts provide benefits without any negative effects.